neve-linux/neveports/Packaging.md

 * [Help](#help)

 <a id="introduction"></a>

 ## Introduction

-This repository contains both the `cbuild` program (which is used to build packages) as well as all the packaging templates.
+This repository contains both the `nbuild` program (which is used to build packages) as well as all the packaging templates.
 The templates are basically recipes describing how a package is built.

-The `cbuild` program is written in Python.
+The `nbuild` program is written in Python.
 Likewise, the packaging templates are also written in Python, being special scripts containing metadata as well as functions that define the build steps.

-For usage of `cbuild`, see the `README.md` file in this repository.
-The manual does not aim to provide usage instructions for `cbuild`.
+For usage of `nbuild`, see the `README.md` file in this repository.
+The manual does not aim to provide usage instructions for `nbuild`.

-The `cbuild` program provides infrastructure, which allows the packaging templates to be simplified and often contain only a few fields, without having to contain any actual functions.
+The `nbuild` program provides infrastructure, which allows the packaging templates to be simplified and often contain only a few fields, without having to contain any actual functions.
 For example: